|

 What size generator do I need to charge an RV battery?

-A 1000 watt generator could be powerful enough to charge your Recreational vehicle’s batteries, still, 2000 watts or 3000 watts generator would be a better choice.
+A 1000-watt generator could be powerful enough to charge your Recreational vehicle’s batteries, still, a 2000-watt or 3000-watt generator would be a better choice.

 Can You Charge a Deep Cycle Battery With a Generator?

-Yes, you can safely charge a deep cycle battery with a generator; even most of the RV owners including me use 12 – volts Deep cycle batteries due to the budget and lasting.
+Yes, you can safely charge a deep cycle battery with a generator; even most of the RV owners including me use 12-volt Deep cycle batteries due to the budget and lasting.

 Leave a Reply